parth0819/Population-Simulation/README.md

 This is the code used for the simulation to verify the results of the paper, "A Population Model with Stochastic Processes and a Fitness Mechanic."
 It is primarily a population simulation, which outputs results in .csv files.

-**Paper Authors:** Raj Joshi, Parth Adhia, Mihir Rastogi, Aditya Agashe, Gil Shteyman
+**Paper Authors:** Parth Adhia, Raj Joshi Mihir Rastogi, Aditya Agashe, Gil Shteyman

 ---